 Hermit crabs don’t snore, so it’s not always apparent if the animal is asleep or hiding.
 If the sun is out, the room is bright, and the hermit crab isn’t moving, it’s fair to assume it is asleep.

 Most hermit crabs can’t resist the scent of a favorite food, so if you feel that a hermit crab is awake but hiding, place a snack with a strong, sweet aroma in the habitat.
 If the hermit crab is awake, it’ll emerge.

-Also, applying a gentle misting in a hermit crab habitat will stimulate its senses, as will the presence of renewed saline water.
+Also, gentle misting in a hermit crab habitat will stimulate its senses, as will renewed saline water.

 Do Hermit Crabs Sleep with Their Eyes Open?